Dismissalby Kate Russell

 - Loss of or failure to achieve a qualification.

-Redundancy is still a dismissal, so the statutory dispute procedure must be followed.
-If an employee is selected for redundancy for unfair reasons, or the correct dismissal procedure is not followed, an employer may be faced with an unfair dismissal claim.
+Redundancy is still a dismissal, so if challenged you must show that the dismissal was because of the redundancy; that the redundancy process was fair and it was fairly followed.
+If an employee is selected for redundancy for unfair reasons, or the correct dismissal procedure is not followed, an employer may be faced with an unfair dismissal claim..

 - He must give as much warning of the redundancies as possible.